-Björgólfur was born in 1955 and joined Icelandair Group January 15th 2008.
-Before joining Icelandair Group Björgólfur was the CEO of Icelandic Group from March 2006.
+Björgólfur was born in 1955 and joined Icelandair Group 15 January 2008.
+Before joining Icelandair Group Björgólfur was the CEO of Icelandic Group hf. from March 2006.
 From 1992-1996 Björgólfur was the CFO of UA in Akureyri.
-He became the CEO of Síldarvinnslan in 1999 and served as the Director of Innovation and Development at Samherji from 1996, having worked as a chartered accountant for two auditing firms from 1980.
+He became the CEO of Síldarvinnslan hf. in 1999 and served as the Director of Innovation and Development at Samherji hf. from 1996, having worked as a chartered accountant for two auditing firms from 1980.
 Björgólfur served as the Chairman of the Board of the Federation of Icelandic Fishing Vessel Owners from 2003-2008.
+Björgólfur is the chairman of the Conferderation of Icelandic Employers and a Board member of the Iceland Chamber of Commerce.
 He graduated with a degree in Business Administration from the University of Iceland in 1983 and became a chartered accountant in 1985.